 Whether you are researching a famous Texan for a school project or climbing your personal family tree, thousands of records are available to you on the Internet.
 The list below includes the largest sources of original Texas vital records and biographical information.
 The number of documents available is increasing all the time, but in some cases local brick and mortar repositories are still the only places to find certain records.
-If you don’t find what you are seeking, check the local library, university archive, or courthouse for more information.
+If you don’t find what you are seeking, check the library, university archive, or courthouse in the area for more information.
 The Fort Worth Library Genealogy, History, and Archives Unit is one great place to start your local research.
 New to genealogy, but don’t know where to start?
 Here’s a good primer for beginners.

 Collection of databases providing a wide selection of vital records, biographies, county histories, newspapers, and more.
 Available free at many local libraries.

 - Family Search